jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (d) otherwise intentionally obstructs or attempts to obstruct a gambling inspector in the execution of a power or duty.
 (2) Every person who commits an offence against subsection (1) is liable on summary conviction,— (a) in the case of an individual, to a fine not exceeding $2,000:
-  (b) in the case of a holder of a class 3 operator's licence, class 4 operator's licence, or casino licence, to a fine not exceeding $5,000.
+  (b) in the case of a holder of a class 3 operator’s licence, class 4 operator’s licence, or casino licence, to a fine not exceeding $5,000.

 ### 347 Restriction on class 4 gambling by certain persons
 (1) No person referred to in subsection (2) may participate in class 4 gambling—